kamrik/IntroText/outdated/2025W/lab_01.md

 # COMP1238 - Week 1 - Typing Practice Lab

 Welcome to the Typing Practice Lab!
 Follow the instructions below to improve your typing skills.
-Ratatype and Keybr are slightly different in their approach; it’s best to try both and stick with the one you prefer.
+Ratatype and Keybr are slightly different in ther approach, it's best to try both and stick with the one you like better.

 ## Instructions